 A Montana man shot a grizzly bear during an attack – it saved his life, but here’s why experts say it’s not your best defense

-This July, a 72-year-old man was picking huckleberries in Flathead National Forest by himself when he was attacked by a female grizzly bear.
+This July, a 72-year-old man was picking huckleberries in Flathead National Forest by himself when he was attacked by a female bear.
 He managed to access his handgun, shooting and killing the bear and surviving the encounter with serious injuries.

-After a summer that brought several high-profile grizzly bear attacks – a veteran who was mauled while hiking in Grand Teton National Park and a Canadian trail runner who says she was saved by her hair clip – some are asking if guns should be as ubiquitous as hiking boots and backpacks when it comes to recreating in bear country.
+After a summer that brought several high-profile attacks – a veteran who was mauled while hiking in Grand Teton National Park and a Canadian trail runner who says she was saved by her hair clip – some are asking if guns should be as ubiquitous as hiking boots and backpacks when it comes to recreating in bear country.

-The idea of using a firearm against bears is something bear biologist and Tooth and Claw podcast host Wes Larson tells us he hears a lot, but it’s not what he recommends.
+The idea of using a firearm against is something bear biologist and Tooth and Claw podcast host Wes Larson tells us he hears a lot, but it’s not what he recommends.

 “There are people out there that would say, ‘oh, I’d trust my gun much more than I would trust bear spray,’ but the thing about a gun is, you’re shooting one projectile.
 It has one path.
 And if you miss, you know you’re in trouble.”